Sunkara-saivardhan/Machine-Learning-Based-Airline-Passenger-Satisfaction-Prediction-Using-KNN-DT-RF-FastAPI/README.md

 - Select a suitable model for prediction.
 - Save the trained Machine Learning pipeline.
 - Deploy the model using FastAPI.
+- Host the API on Render.
-- Provide real-time predictions through a REST API.
+- Provide real-time passenger satisfaction predictions through a REST API.

 ## Machine Learning Models